 Contact a knowledgeable and experienced eye care professional, Dr. Sarbjit S. Virk, who will patiently assess and explain your condition to you.
 Dr. Sarbjit S. Virk will perform a specialized scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

-Call the The Scleral Lens and Keratoconus Center at Advanced Eyecare Solutions today to schedule your consultation.
+Call the Advanced Eyecare Solutions today to schedule your consultation.
 We help patients from the Bellevue, Seattle, Kirkland, and Redmond, in the WA area enjoy great vision and comfort with scleral lenses.